 |5 stages of variable control||2 stages of cooling||Single stage cooling only|

 Any HVAC warranty is different than the warranties you would expect, such as a car warranty.
-It is standard in the HVAC industry to offer a parts only warranty.
+It is standard in the HVAC industry to offer a parts-only warranty.
 That means you pay for labor if something goes wrong.
-It is a huge factor in purchase considerations that a manufacturer stand behind their product.
+It is a huge factor in purchase considerations that a manufacturer stands behind their product.
 However, verification of product quality is done at the factory.
 Product installation is a different story.

 Therefore, manufacturers have to rely on the contractor to do things correctly.
 A reputable contractor will have trained and skilled staff for this work.
 They will also offer a warranty for workmanship above the manufacturer’s warranty.
 Getting a reputable contractor for the installation is crucial.

 As mentioned above, getting a reputable contractor is crucial.
 It can make all the difference in the world for your comfort and happiness in buying a branded product such as a gas furnace.
 In that regard, we have written a buyer’s guide to help you navigate this process.
 Here are a few excerpts from our buyer’s guide tips: